A 21st Century Child Protection System

 In 1987 the National Highway Safety Act created a database to prevent road fatalities.
 In 2017, this nation has the ability to create a 21st century child protection system to prevent child fatalities.

-The End Child Homicide Act of 2017 calls for (1) uniform definitions for child abuse, (2) bringing evidenced based lethality risk assessments “predictive analytics” to frontline social workers to help determine whether leaving a child in the home will lead to death, and (3) creating a national database of child abuse reports.
+The database could provide (1) uniform definitions for child abuse, (2) bring evidenced based lethality risk assessments “predictive analytics” to frontline social workers to help determine whether leaving a child in the home will lead to death, and (3) creating a national database of child abuse reports.